-My mother remembers a time, when she was about 12, that my grandmother took her to Macys in Herald Square.
-Living deep in Queens, where you had to take a 20-minute bus ride to the Flushing/Main Street stop on the 7, Manhattan was always a treat.
+When my mother was about 12-years-old, my grandmother took her to Macys in Herald Square.
+They lived deep in Queens -- it was a 20-minute bus ride just to get to the Flushing/Main Street stop on the 7 -- and going to Manhattan was always a treat.
 Inside the store, an employee marched up to my grandmother and snapped, Shouldnt she be in school?, referring to my mother.
 My grandmother, a generally shy woman with a strong propensity for sass, politely told the cashier that it was Brooklyn-Queens Day.
 As residents of Whitestone, Queens, my mother had the day off from school.

 My parents grew up in Queens.
 My entire family left Queens to try to make a home elsewhere.
 I grew up outside of Boston.
 I now live in Brooklyn.
 Brooklyn-Queens Days is my attempt to find home.